Mahedere/Sales_Management/client/README.md

 1. **Login** with one of the demo accounts
 2. **Dashboard** shows overview statistics and quick actions
-3. **Sales Input** allows recording daily sales with item suggestions
+3. **Sales Input** allows recording daily sales with item suggestions and confirmation dialog
-4. **Lender Management** tracks customer loans and payments
+4. **Lender Management** tracks customer loans and payments with search functionality
-5. **User Management** (Admin only) manages system users
+5. **Language Toggle** switches between English and Amharic

 ## Data Storage

 - Data is stored in browser's localStorage
-- Exports available in CSV, JSON, and PDF formats
+- Exports available in CSV format
 - Data persists between sessions

 ## Mobile Support